COULD VR SAVE YOUR CORPORATE COMMUNICATIONS?

 When it comes to investing in new tech, it’s important to know how it will benefit the business as a whole.
 Another core use of VR for corporate comms is to let people travel without moving, which presents exciting cost effective training and learning opportunities.
 As opposed to hiring a trainer or arranging a specific location for the training to take place, users can hop online and start learning.

-For example, Unit 9’s project Lifesaver VR aimed to teach CPR skills to the general public through a VR app easily downloadable from any phone.
+For example, our project with Unit 9, Lifesaver VR, aimed to teach CPR skills to the general public through a VR app easily downloadable from any phone.
 The results?
 In tests with a selection of schoolchildren, teenagers’ confidence in performing CPR increased from 38% to 85%.
 And all those tested said they were more likely or MUCH more likely to perform CPR in a real emergency.

 This makes it an accessible tool to be sure, but the ways of engaging with tech like this doesn’t end there.
 Now, you can find VR and 360 capabilities everywhere, including platforms like YouTube, Facebook and Vimeo, making reaching your intended audience easier than ever.